grilled chuck and brisket patty, red cheddar and chipotle mayo on brioche

 - Fire up your grill to a medium-high heat, season the patties and get grilling.
 Flip the patties regularly and cook them as well as you like putting a slice of cheese on the patties 30 seconds before taking them off the grill.

 Which toppings and condiments you use on your burgers is completely up to you.
-You can put in whatever you want.
+You can use whatever you want.
 I’m a big fan of keeping it simple.
 Some pickles, white onions and one, maybe two sauces is enough for me.
 The meat is the main ingredient and I don’t want to mask its flavour by overcrowding the burger.

 For other burger ideas click here.